 With increasing percentage of renewable energy on power generation we will see more disturbances in the grid.
 Many parties are involved to assure a proper power supply.
 We in CLOU are contributing with our technology.

 Thank you for reading.
-Unfortunately, this year is no international exhibition.
-So we can’t have a personal mind exchange.
 Please drop me a comment with your opinion or experience.